 Not even Jung was laying claim to objective proof.
 More like he knew, rather than he knew.

-All we have is subjective experience.
-Logicians and theologians talk until blue in the face, about the argument by design, the ontological argument, the cosmological argument, the argument by gradation, God of the gaps, back and forth, back and forth.
-My brain is not good enough to keep up with these as interesting as I find them, but I come back to the same point.
+Logicians and theologians talk until blue in the face, the argument by design, the ontological argument, the cosmological argument, the argument by gradation, God of the gaps, back and forth, back and forth.
+My brain is too low-rent to keep up, as interesting as I find it all, but I come back to the same point.

 I could not deny what had come knocking one day.